 Make sure that you check your car regularly and report any damage.
-Borrowers are only required to keep photos from the start and end of their booking for 30 days.
-If the damage is more than 30 days old we may not be able to identify the person responsible.
-See: Checking your car after bookings and reporting damage
+See Checking your car after bookings and reporting damage

 Note: The insurance does not cover general wear and tear.
-See: Understanding the difference between damage and minor wear and tear
+Also see: Understanding the difference between damage and minor wear and tear